Hungerball: Popularity

 Hungerball has been implemented in professional football teams' training methods, including Team Wellington.

 New Zealand soccer club Western AFC included Hungerball in its 2018 Christchurch Fit4football player welfare roadshow.

 In 2018, Whitby High School received 7075 GBP from Cheshire Community Foundation to engage learners in Hungerball.
 The project had a dual purpose of promoting informal exercise of the school population plus focused work with groups of vulnerable learners.
 The grant paid for equipment and venue hire, and staff time.

 Hungerball has been recognized in Germany and Italy, gaining interest in their online communities.

 In 2019, Counties Manukau independent KiwiSport Advisory Group awarded funding to Hungerball, to help provide new or increased organised sport opportunities for young people aged 5 to 18 years.
 The third round of 2019 regional KiwiSport funding applications, provided further funding to make Hungerball accessible across the Auckland region.
 In 2021, Hungerball was funded by Aktive NZ to make the sport accessible to Auckland schools.

 In 2020, Hungerball New Zealand partnered with The Sir Ray Avery Foundation to promote Amigo Nutrition and physical exercise for New Zealand children.
 In the same year, Hungerball was first played by vulnerable students at Rosehill Satellite Unit, Papakura High School, using soft equipment and using any skills to score or block goals.

 Hungerball is played at community events.
-In 2020, Hungerball was included in the LiveFit Health and Fitness Festival held in Henderson, West Auckland.
 In 2021, it was a feature of New Zealand Eid Day celebration at Auckland's Eden Park and in 2024, it was included in Auckland Live's Playweek, Play in the Square festival.
 Hungerball collaborates with other organisations such as Friends of Football to support for innovative football projects that might otherwise not proceed.